djr111/Robot_Explorer_of_unknown_space_with_LiDAR_ROS_and_TurtleBot3/README.md

 This reposity contains all the ROS files and packages used for my project, including three SLAM algorithms :Gmapping, Explore_Lite and RRT_exploration

-Project was based on TurtleBot3 model waffle and only open-source available software
+Project was based on TurtleBot3 model waffle_Pi and only open-source available software